Pool, Cornwall: Facilities

 Shops in the village include: a Tesco Extra, on the site of Heathcoat's textile factory; a Morrisons on the site of the Flamingo Ballroom; and a B&Q DIY Store, on the site of Holman's Climax factory.
 Local businesses include Pool Market, a weekend market stall operation; and Macsalvors which specialises in factory clearance and sells goods ranging from chandlery, building tools and material, new and used office furniture, etc.

 Pool is part of the ecclesiastical parish of Illogan, and part of the civil parish of Carn Brea.
 Trevenson Church is the village's Church of England place of worship.

 Other facilities include Pool Health Centre; Carn Brea Leisure Centre (the first leisure centre in Cornwall to be run as a charitable trust);

 Heartlands, a 19 acre visitor attraction and World Heritage Site, based around South Crofty's Robinson's Shaft; and East Pool mine, another industrial heritage centre, consisting of one of the largest surviving Cornish beam engines at Taylor's Shaft, and a restored winding engine at Michell's Shaft.

 Transport

 The nearest railway stations are at and on the Cornish Main Line.
 Carn Brea railway station closed to passengers in 1961 and freight in 1967.
 It was the main depot of the West Cornwall Railway.

-The village is served by a number of First Kernow routes to the major towns in the area such as St Ives, Penzance, Truro, Helston and Falmouth.
+The village is served by a number of bus routes to the major towns in the area such as St Ives, Penzance, Truro, Helston and Falmouth.